NBISweden/grave/README.md

 >[!TIP]
 > You can remind yourself of the reference samples in your graph using vg: `vg paths --reference-paths --metadata -x <graph>.gbz | cut -f3 | tail -n+2 | sort | uniq`

-- For each `.paths` file provided, `pan-aDNA` will run pipeline steps relative to that sample separately from others, e.g., `surject` will produce a separate `.bam` file per reference sample, such that surjecting `unknownSimian.1.gam` to `chimp.paths` and `gorilla.paths` will produce:
+- For each `.paths` file provided, `pan-aDNA` will run pipeline steps relative to that sample separately from the others, e.g., `surject` will produce a separate `.bam` file per reference sample, such that surjecting `unknownSimian.1.gam` to `chimp.paths` and `gorilla.paths` will produce:

 ```
 unknownSimian.1.chimp.bam